 Panel Proposes Nutrition Labels That Reach For The Stars

-The Institute of Medicine sympathizes with us consumers and the confusion we suffer weighing health claims on food packaging at the grocery school.
+The Institute of Medicine sympathizes with us consumers and the confusion we suffer weighing health claims on food packaging at the grocery store.
 Our convoluted food labels might have something to do with why so many Americans aren't eating as healthfully as they could, and are shouldering too much weight and diet-related health problems, the IOM says.

 And so the IOM today has proposed a new system for labeling the front package of foods, one that could potentially make it much easier to compare products like milk or cereal using three key criteria: saturated and trans fats, sodium, and added sugars.
 The system would rate foods and beverages and give them up to 3 points based on the quantities of these key nutrients they contained.
 Three points would equal a thumbs up, meaning that sodium, added sugars and saturated and trans fats all fell below threshold levels.